basnijholt/nijho.lt/content/post/jev-mindroom/index.md

   - level:intermediate
 ---

+Last week, every AI newsletter I get was full of [Jev](https://typesafe.ai/blog/introducing-system-one-models-and-jev), a new model from TypeSafe.
+So were several subreddits.
-I am a permanent lurker on [r/LocalLLaMA](https://www.reddit.com/r/LocalLLaMA/).
-Last week, even though the subreddit is about local models, every other post seemed to be about [Jev](https://typesafe.ai/blog/introducing-system-one-models-and-jev), a new model from TypeSafe.
+I am a permanent lurker on [r/LocalLLaMA](https://www.reddit.com/r/LocalLLaMA/), and even though it is about local models, every other post seemed to be about Jev.
 There were local clones, benchmarks, CLI wrappers, and even someone claiming [they had built the same thing a year earlier](https://laya.convaiinnovations.com/).

 I have no connection to TypeSafe.